Whether you’re trying to pay off debt, save more toward retirement or just boost your monthly income, there are a lot of ways to make more money.

 One guy actually paid off $50,000 of debt by reselling stuff he found at local discount stores and thrift shops.
-You can find some pretty good items at garage sales and other bargain stores, then resell them on eBay or other sites.
+You can find some pretty good items at garage sales and bargain stores — restore and refinish what you find — then resell them on eBay or other sites.

 21. Design and build websites